 Extending 92 miles from the park entrance to its terminus in the old mining community of Kantishna, this mostly-gravel road traverses boreal forests and sub-arctic tundra.
 Crossing rolling mountainsides and sheer cliffs, the road meanders through scenic vistas and prime wildlife viewing areas.

 By riding a bus, you help to reduce traffic congestion and to protect the natural resources of the park.
-We encourage you to explore the different bus options and decide on the best choice for you.

 Even more information on how the park road is managed, as it relates to vehicle traffic, can be found in the Denali Park Road Vehicle Management Plan

 Cold temperatures limit trees from growing at high elevation in Denali.
 Warmer temperatures, however, have led to woody vegetation growing at ever-higher elevations.
 Treeline changes are a conspicuous sign of climate change.